Walks from Inverkeithing

 Dunfermline City to Inverkeithing

 The vista back onto the Forth Bridge keeps changing; The Rail Bridge viewpoint is stunning.
 A longer route following the Fife Pilgrim Way almost the whole way, mostly off-road or on small roads and tracks across farmland, woodland, playing fields and fields of sheep, with long moderate slopes becoming steep over Castland Hill.
 Surfaces vary from tarmac and firm gravel to rough, muddy grassy field edges and with a long pavement stretch into Dunfermline.
 Follows the Fife Pilgrim Way (Inverkeithing to Dunfermline section), waymarked with thigh-high wooden posts.
 Rosyth is described as Scotland's only Garden City.
 A post office, convenience store, café and takeaway lie a few minutes off the route near Hilton Road.
-Extensive woodland.

 Lunch: The route avoids most habitation in the middle; a post office, convenience store, café and takeaway are a few minutes off-route near Hilton Road.
 Many places to eat in central Dunfermline and in Inverkeithing.